What is pulmonary hypertension?

 Your doctor may suggest pulmonary rehab.
 This is a program that provides education and support for people with lung disease.
 Rehab may include an exercise program.
 Rehab can teach you ways to do your daily activities that save your energy as much as possible.
 It can also connect you with people who can help as you adjust to this disease.

 Your doctor may also suggest palliative care.
 Palliative care is an extra layer of support that can improve your quality of life—not just in your body, but also in your mind and spirit.
 It can help you manage symptoms.
 It can also help you cope with your feelings about living with an illness.

-Surgery, such as a heart or lung transplant, may be an option for some people.
+Surgery, such as a heart or lung transplant or an angioplasty procedure, may be an option for some people.